isabella232/floret/README.md

     })

-Once your documentation if registered with floret api-doc service, it will appear in swagger ui.
+Once your documentation is registered with floret api-doc service, it will appear in swagger ui.

 ![Swagger UI](images/swagger-ui.png)